SalomePlatform/smesh/doc/salome/gui/SMESH/input/basic_meshing_algos.rst

    * :ref:`Extrusion 3D <prism_3d_algo_page>` - for meshing prismatic 3D shapes with hexahedra and prisms.
    * :ref:`Quadrangle: Medial Axis Projection <quad_from_ma_algo_page>` - for quadrangle meshing of faces with sinuous borders and rings.
    * **Polygon per Face** meshing algorithm - generates one mesh face (either a triangle, a quadrangle or a polygon) per a geometrical face using all nodes from the face boundary.
+   * **Polyhedron per Solid** meshing algorithm - generates one mesh volume (of a classical type or a polyhedron) per a geometrical solid using all faces of the solid boundary.
+It does not require that 2D mesh is generated on geometrical faces.
+It creates one mesh edge per geometrical edges and applies **Polygon per Face** to faces if they are not meshed by optional algorithms of lower dimensions.
    * :ref:`Projection algorithms <projection_algos_page>` - for meshing by projection of another mesh.
    * :ref:`Import algorithms <import_algos_page>` - for meshing by importing elements from another mesh.
    * :ref:`Radial Prism <radial_prism_algo_page>` - for meshing 3D geometrical objects with cavities with hexahedra and prisms.